Kaizen Fistula Care

 1. Fistulotomy: If the abscess has developed a fistula (tunnel) connecting it to the anus, a fistulotomy might be required to open and clear the fistula tract.

-2. Advancement flap: In some cases, a flap of healthy tissue is used to cover the wound and control recurrence.
+2. Advancement flap: In some cases, a flap of healthy tissue is used to cover the wound and control Fistula recurrence.

 3. Seton placement: A seton, a thin surgical thread, might be placed through the fistula tract to keep it open for drainage and gradual healing.